hacks-guide/Guide_Wii/_pages/en_US/nintendont.md

 * An SD card or USB drive
 * [Nintendont](https://oscwii.org/library/app/Nintendont)

-We recommend you copy games over with [GameCube Backup Manager](https://github.com/AxionDrak/GameCube-Backup-Manager/releases) if you use Windows.

-To play games, we recommend using an external hard drive for your Wii.
-Flash drives are not recommended, and may vary in behavior even between the same product.
+If your main operating system is Windows, [GameCube Backup Manager](https://github.com/AxionDrak/GameCube-Backup-Manager/releases) works the best.
 {: .notice--info}

+To play games, you are advised to use a large SD card or an external hard drive, flash drives are very sporadic in functionality.
+See [storage FAQ](faq).
+{: .notice--info}

-Make sure your USB drive is formatted as FAT32.
-Do not format it as other types such as exFAT or NTFS.
+Make sure your storage device is formatted as FAT32.
+Do not format it to other file systems like NTFS, exFAT, or WBFS.
 {: .notice--info}